dhutapratama/docs/valet.md

 <a name="the-link-command"></a>
 ### The `link` Command

-The `link` command can also be used to serve your Laravel applications.
+The `link` command can also be used to serve your Lets applications.
 This command is useful if you want to serve a single site in a directory and not the entire directory:

 ```shell
 cd ~/Sites/laravel